I wrote a post on 6 things a stay at home mom struggles with which has become like a pillar post on my blog.

 11-Be Flexible with your schedule:

 We can plan all we can but times change and interruptions happen.
-Be willing to allow for such interruptions and don’t let it deter you.
+Be willing to allow for such interruptions and don’t let them deter you.

 For example, this week my kids were under the weather.
 I could not keep up with my routines and plans because they needed special care.
 Mama has to be there for them.